awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-step-by-step.md

    };
    ```
 **Tip**
-In the preceding code, written in Node\.js, `console.log` writes information to an Amazon CloudWatch log\. `event` contains the input to the Lambda function\. `context` contains calling context\. `callback` returns the result \(for Node\.js 4\.3 and later\)\.
+In the preceding code, written in Node\.js, `console.log` writes information to an Amazon CloudWatch log\. `event` contains the input to the Lambda function\. `context` contains calling context\. `callback` returns the result\.
 For more information about how to write Lambda function code, see the "Programming Model" section in [AWS Lambda: How it Works](https://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction.html) and the sample walkthroughs in the *AWS Lambda Developer Guide*\.

 1. For **Handler name**, leave the default of `index.handler`\.